TobitSoftware/chayns-components/src/react-chayns-setupwizard/README.md

  **Important:** `previousStep` and `toStep` are deprecated according to the design guide.

  **Note:** You have to call stepComplete with a boolean parameter for completing/not completing the current step.

- **Important:** You will need a bundler for the component styles.
-If you are not familiar with things like webpack or gulp take a look at our [chayns-React-ES6 Template ][1].
-The bundler **must** include the node modules, otherwise you will get an compatibility error.

 ## Props ##
 The components got the following properties:

 **SetupWizard**:

 | Property     | Description                                                                | Type   | Required |
 |--------------|----------------------------------------------------------------------------|--------|----------|